How Do You Teach Geology? Part 1

 The book of Genesis is a history book.
-It lays out timing and dates for many several very important things – creation, the Flood, and genealogies/chronologies.
+It lays out timing and dates for several very important things – creation, the Flood, and genealogies/chronologies.
 If we start playing around with these, we end up cutting off the lineage for our Messiah.
 (Learn more about the Messiah’s lineage here.)
 And without a Messiah, our salvation and faith is completely without a foundation, and we are most to be pitied, as Paul said.
 So it is very important that we understand that if we don’t have a good understanding of our earth’s history, then we are setting ourselves up for a faith that is stripped of its power, because we no longer speak with the authority of the Scriptures.
 Or we back away completely from the faith.

 Geology is the Foundation for Other Sciences

 Geology is also the foundation for several other sciences, including biology, anthropology, and paleontology, for example.
-If you are studying biology, then you are going to necessarily study the evolution of animals and man.
+If you study biology, then you are going to necessarily study the evolution of animals and man.
 The standard teaching of biology will assume that it took millions of years for evolutionary changes to happen, and many of their conclusions are drawn from a faulty understanding of the Geologic Timetable.
 If you study anthropology, you are studying the history of man and his cultures.
 This has its foundations in the age of the earth, and the evolution of man.
 If you study paleontology, you are studying fossils, you are, again, in the world of evolution, looking for clues to how creatures evolved, and when these creatures lived.
 These, too, are bound up with what geology has to say about the the age of the earth, and the dating methods for various landforms.
-So you can see why this is so important to know your geology.
+So you can see why it is so important to know your geology.